Grace Padaca

 During her childhood, she survived polio; she has walked with crutches for most of her life.

-Biography
+Early life and career

+Maria Gracia Cielo "Grace" Padaca was born in 1963 in Cauayan, Isabela to Bernardo Padaca and Amelia Magno, both of whom were public school teachers.
+At three years old, she was left paralyzed for life due to polio, forcing her to use crutches.
+In 1984 she graduated from the Lyceum of the Philippines University with a degree in Accounting but went into journalism and political commentary, working for the Cauayan branch of the national radio broadcaster Bombo Radyo in 1986 as an accountant, program host and later assistant station manager.
+In 2000, she quit journalism and became an auditor at the Commission on Audit and later the Government Service Insurance System until 2001.
+Around 2003, she worked as an accountant for businessman Enrique Zobel.

+Padaca's stint at Bombo Radyo turned her into a household name in Isabela with her criticism of the ruling Dy political dynasty, illegal gambling rackets (jueteng) and logging.
+In 1995, Padaca helped galvanize residents to vote no to a proposal that would have partitioned the province of Isabela into two halves, which was supported by the Dys.
+Aside from her usual commentaries, she had the provincial anthem broadcast every hour.

+Entry into politics

-Padaca ran for Congress in 2001 where she lost to Faustino "Bojie" Dy, by a margin of 1,285 votes (he got 50.7 percent of the vote to her 49.3 percent).
+Padaca ran for Congress as representative of Isabela's 3rd congressional district in 2001 but lost to Faustino "Bojie" Dy III, by a margin of 1,285 votes (he got 50.7 percent of the vote to her 49.3 percent).
 She protested the results of 151 ballot boxes.
-Dy countered, questioning the results not only of the 151 precincts but all 812 precincts.
+Dy countered, questioning the results not only of the 151 precincts but all 812 precincts in the district.
 Padaca initiated what she called an "Adopt A Ballot Box" campaign to raise funds to cover the cost of a ballot box revision.
 After two and a half years, the House of Representatives Electoral Tribunal (HRET), in a decision promulgated on December 18, 2003, declared Dy the winner by 48 votes.
 The majority of the HRET refused to count ballots with "Grace" written on them in favor of Grace Padaca.

-Padaca won the 2004 gubernatorial election in the northern Luzon province of Isabela with 55% of the vote.